codeguy/php-the-right-way/_posts/02-01-01-Code-Style-Guide.md

 FuelPHP, Lithium, etc are starting to adopt.
 You can use them for your own projects, or continue to use your own personal style.

 Ideally you should write PHP code that adheres to a known standard.
-This could be any combination of PSR's, or one of the coding standards made by PEAR or Zend.
+This could be any combination of PSRs, or one of the coding standards made by PEAR or Zend.
 This means other developers can easily read and work with your code, and applications that implement the components can have consistency even when working with lots of third-party code.